nicolacimmino/FrontDoorMonitor/README.md

 The monitor should have the following caractheristics:

 * Wireless, including power supply (battery operated)
-* Possibility to work on single or double doors entrances
+* Working on double doors entrances
-* Report type of transit (exit, enter, let guest in), only for double door
+* Report type of transit (exit, enter, let guest in)
-* Report to mobile phone, over internet not locally
+* Report to mobile phone, over internet

 Direction of transit detection